Testable Predictions

 The CMB acoustic spectrum emerges as resonant harmonics of an \(S^{2}\) topology loaded by baryons.
 The first acoustic peak position follows from vacuum stiffness and baryonic mass loading alone:

-\(\ell_{\mathrm{obs}}\approx 220.60\) — agreement within ~0.01%, resolving the “missing mass” problem without dark matter.
+\(\ell_{\mathrm{obs}}\approx 220.60\) — agreement within ~0.01%, offers an alternative explanation “missing mass” without invoking dark matter.

 Part II — “Geometric Origin of the CMB Acoustic Spectrum”